 After looking around inside the church for a little while, there it was.
 The final resting place of Juan Ponce de Leon.
 Simply amazing.
 As we stood there for a little bit, and Marianne was snapping off pictures, I noticed something.
 Nobody else from our tour was there.
 Should we have mentioned this location to others?
 Would they have been as interested as we were?
 Hard to say, but we did achieve our goal, and found him.

 We were short on time.
 We now had to make our way back to the market area to catch the tour bus back to the ship, and we wanted to find and stop at the "Butterfly People."
-So, we head back East, towards the market area.
+So, we quickly headed back East, towards the market area.
 Thankfully, while on our way to the church, we spotted the side street where the shop was located, and it was almost half the way back to the market area.
 Again, we reached our goal, and Marianne was happy to see the little shop she had made purchases from in the past.
 Of course, she had to pick up a couple of souvenirs while she was there.

 Thankfully, we did make it back to the market place area in time to catch the bus back to the ship.
 We decided to not eat lunch in San Juan, since well, there was so much food on the ship.
 We just waited until we got back and had a late lunch on the ship.
 What a great adventure we had, and now it is so wonderful to share it all of you.
 Please let us know down in the comments if you have visited San Juan in the past, or if you visited either the Butterfly People or Ponce de Leon's resting place.
 We hope you enjoyed this post.
 We would love to hear form you.